Royce Lewis Player Props: Twins vs. Orioles

 Royce Lewis At The Plate

-- Lewis has two doubles, four home runs and three walks while hitting .318.
+- Lewis has two doubles, four home runs and three walks while batting .333.

-- Lewis has picked up a hit in 17 of 24 games this season, with multiple hits six times.

-- In 16.7% of his games this year, he has gone deep, and 4.3% of his trips to the dish.
+- He has homered in 16.0% of his games this year, and 4.1% of his trips to the dish.

-- Lewis has an RBI in nine of 24 games this season, with multiple RBI in three of them.
+- Lewis has had an RBI in 10 games this season (40.0%), including three multi-RBI outings (12.0%).
 He has also driven in three or more of his team's runs in one contest.

-- In 10 of 24 games this year, he has scored, including multiple runs once.
+- In 10 of 25 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.